Claire-Fisher/Donofy/TESTING.md

   * Behaved as expect.
 Correct template and message received in inbox.
 * Action:
   * None
 ***
+### Profile Page: My Donofy Manual Testing
+***
+**Profile Page: My Donofy Tab**
+* Expected:
+  * Tab navigation allows the user to flick through different sections of their profile information.
+Tab changes colour to indicate which section the user is viewing.
+  * (Favourtes list has already been tested as part of Charities/Charity Detail Testing).
+  * Donation total reflects the current entries in the listed inputs.
+  * "Your favourited charities" title number accurately reflects the favourited list length.
+  * Inputs values will:
+    - Accept integers.
+    - Accept 0.
+    - Accept a null (and default to 0).
+    - Not accept a non-number.
+    - Nor accept a float.
+  * Save button accurately sums the total of the donation inputs in the in favourites list.
+* Testing:
+  * Clicked the three different tabs in different orders.
+  * (Favourites previously tested).
+  * Inspected the page following multiple adding/removing of charities from previous manual testing.
+  * Added and removed favourites.
+Checking the list length each time.
+  * Tested all the input variants above.
+  * Entered various values.
+Including leaving some blank or 0.
+* Result:
+  * Navigation tabs worked as expected.
+  * (Favourites previously tested).
+  * The total did not show the total reflected in the inputs, but the last total saved.
+  * "Your Favourite charities" title number behaved as expected.
+  * The inputs behaved as expected.
+  * Save button behaved as expected.
+Data saved in backend.
+Donation total title updated in frontend.
+* Action:
+  * Add additional info for the user, above the save button on My Donofy page, and again on the Donate/checkout page.
+Explaining they need Save their donation preferences so their donation breakdown and total is what they expect.
+***
+**TEST NAME**
+* Expected:
+  *
+* Testing:
+  *
+* Result:
+  *
+* Action:
+  *
+***
 **TEST NAME**
 * Expected: